Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 XRP

-The XRP course stepped on the spot.
-The course changed by just -0.93 percent.
-The price is trading at $ 1.07.
+The XRP price moved sluggishly by only -1.57 percent.
+The price is trading at $ 1.10.

 - 24h low: US dollars